-

 What is global studies?

-Globalization is a complex web of interwoven processes that affect virtually all facets of our daily lives, from pop culture to economics, politics to climate and everything in between.
-Many of the pressing problems of the 21st Century—climate change, environmental sustainability, terrorism, pandemics, etc.—transcend national boundaries and will need to be solved as a global community.
-The global studies minor explores the challenges and opportunities that arise from living in an increasingly inter-connected world and cultivates cross-cultural awareness by encouraging students to view issues from different cultural perspectives.
+Globalization affects virtually all facets of our daily lives, from pop culture to economics to politics and everything in between.
+Many of the pressing problems of the 21st century — environmental sustainability, terrorism, pandemics, etc. — transcend national boundaries and need to be solved as a global community.
+The global studies minor explores the challenges and opportunities that arise from living in an interconnected world and gives you the tools to solve problems and view issues from different cultural perspectives.

 Potential career areas